reactive-python/reactpy-django/docs/src/reference/settings.md

 Configures whether to use an async ReactPy rendering queue.
 When enabled, large renders will no longer block smaller renders from taking place.
 Additionally, prevents the rendering queue from being blocked on waiting for async effects to startup/shutdown (which is typically a relatively slow operation).

-This setting is currently experimental, and currently no effort is made to de-duplicate renders.
+This setting is currently in early release, and currently no effort is made to de-duplicate renders.
 For example, if parent and child components are scheduled to render at the same time, both renders will take place even though a single render of the parent component would have been sufficient.

 ---